Community and history

 Perform on New Years Eve

 You don’t have to be a professional to perform on New Years Eve!
-If you would like to offer your poetry, singing, drag show, a competition, MC skills, stage management, or any other help with the entertainment, please talk with the Queen in advance.
+You could offer your poetry, singing, drag show, a competition, MC skills, stage management, or any other help with the entertainment.
+Please talk with the Queen – there is usually a performers meeting a day or 2 before NYE.

 Medics